To inform staff of the appointment and remuneration procedures relating to ARC and NHMRC Fellows.

 - As all Fellows will have an equivalent academic level, remuneration will not be less than would be paid to an academic employee at that equivalent level.

-- Fellows will receive incremental salary increases, in accordance with the Payment of Salary Increments procedure.
+- Fellows will receive incremental salary increases at the equivalent ANU salary, in accordance with the Payment of Salary Increments procedure, for the duration of the Fellowship.

 - Fellows' employment conditions will be governed by the University's Enterprise Agreement in conjunction with any additional conditions set out in the relevant funding body agreement.